INDOOR AIR QUALITY TESTING: WHAT ARE YOU BREATHING?

-The quality of air you breathe affects your health.
+The quality of the air you breathe affects your health.
 If you don’t know it yet, air pollution can occur indoors or outdoors.
-The Environmental Protection Agency (EPA) studies on air quality in Seattle reveal that air pollutants in home and work places can be two to five times higher than the air pollution outdoors.
-Since there are no regular public updates on air quality in Seattle, it is difficult to determine if the quality of air inside your home or office is safe for you, your family and your pets.
+The Environmental Protection Agency (EPA) studies on air quality in Seattle reveal that air pollutants in homes and workplaces can be two to five times higher than the air pollution outdoors.
+Since there are no regular public updates on air quality in Seattle, it is difficult to determine if the quality of air inside your home or office is safe for you, your family, and your pets.

 Air pollutants are everywhere.
 These are particles and gases in the atmosphere that have the potential to harm most types of organisms.
 Climate is affected by air pollutants.
 Corollary to this is air pollution, which occurs when the pollutants are released into the air